Most popular backend frameworks

 Laravel is an open-source MVC framework for building, deploying, and running PHP applications based on Symfony.
 It comes with a dedicated dependency manager and modular packages simplifying all operations.
 Add the ability to easily interact with any relational databases and app deployment tools, and you’ll definitely see why Laravel is the leading PHP framework.

-The benefits of using Laravel are:
+The benefits of using the best backend web framework 2023 are:

 • Easy authentication.
 With built-in access management tools, implementing user authentication is simple.